speedata/gogit/README.md

 Sample application
 -------------------

-We use `gogit` as the backend in http://ctanmirror.speedata.de.
-This is a mirror of CTAN, the comprehensive TeX archive network with approx. 25GB of data.
+We use `gogit` as the backend in <https://ctanmirror.speedata.de>.
+This is a mirror of [CTAN](https://ctan.org/), the comprehensive TeX archive network with approx. 30GB of data.
 We rsync it from the main site at ctan.org every night and add the changes to a git repository (with the regular git command).
 Then we use this web front end to retrieve the historic files.

-The git repository is around 60 GB (Oct.
-2013).
+The git repository is around 300 GB (Oct.
+2016) and dates back to 2013.